Visit BenQ Education website for education solutions

 GarminBlog_OPTIONS2

-Here are a few options to look at when building a home golf simulator around the Garmin Approach R10 launch monitor.
+Here are some excellent options to look at when building a home golf simulator around the Garmin Approach R10 launch monitor.

-The $599 Garmin Approach® R10 launch monitor is the first product of its type from a company selling golf technology for decades.
-This unit can be used outdoors and synced to your phone or iPad for you to use anywhere without a PC.
-But if you are a golfer who may want to use this as your launch monitor for an indoor setup, we’ll help you find the best projector to match up with the Garmin Approach R10 – and discuss how much they cost.
-Here are the most popular setups and questions for a Garmin Approach R10.
+The $599 Garmin Approach® R10 launch monitor is the first product of its type from a company selling golf watches and rangefinders for decades.
+This unit can be used outdoors and synced to your phone or iPad but is also compatible with top tier golf simulator software such as E6 Connect and TGC 2019 for indoor use with a projector.
+So if you want to create an indoor practice or entertainment area in your home or business we’ll help you find the best projector to match up with the Garmin Approach R10 for a variety of different applications.
+This article will look at three different areas for your Garmin golf simulator setup.

 • Medium-size home golf simulators with larger wide aspect impact screens